Nonadiabatic instanton rate theory beyond the golden-rule limit: Fourth-order instanton rate theory

 For imaginary times $u \in [0, \beta \hbar]$, the only stationary point of $c_2(u)$ is a minimum at $u = \tauGR(\beta)$, which corresponds to the GR instanton.
 In the absence of maxima, the asymptotic expansion of \eqn{eq:z2red-ints} is determined by how $c_2(u)$ behaves near the edges of the integration domains, namely $u=0$ and $u=\beta \hbar$.
 These correspond to instantons collapsed at the bottom of the reactant and the product well respectively.

-In principle we should also consider $u = \beta \hbar/2$, but this contribution can be neglected unless the system is in the near-activationless regime or the temperature is so low that the value of $\cgr(\beta \hbar /2)$ becomes comparable to (or exceeds) one of $\cgr(0)$ or $\cgr(\beta \hbar)$, which is possible in asymmetric systems.
-Other than is such cases, our approximation holds because the instanton trajectory associated with $\cgr(\beta \hbar/2)$ is localised in the barrier region.
+In principle we should also consider the integrand around $u = \beta \hbar/2$, but the corresponding contribution is small and can usually be neglected.
+It only becomes important if the system is in the near-activationless regime or the activation energy is appreciable but the system is asymmetric and the temperature is extremely low.
+In both these cases the value of $\cgr(\beta \hbar /2)$ can become comparable to (or exceeds) one of $\cgr(0)$ or $\cgr(\beta \hbar)$.
+Other than in such cases, our approximation holds because the instanton trajectory associated with $\cgr(\beta \hbar/2)$ is localised near the barrier region.
 It will thus resemble a GR instanton and give rise to a relatively large stationary action, making its contribution negligible compared to those from the reactant and product wells.
 This is shown in \fig{fig:z2red}, where on panel~(a) we plot a representative $c_2(u)$, normalised by $\ZRredn{0}$.
-Panel~(b) shows the natural logarithm of $c_2(u)$---in this case simply the stationary action at a given $u$, multiplied by $-1/\hbar$.
+Panel~(b) shows the logarithm of $c_2(u)$---in this case simply the stationary action at a given $u$, multiplied by $-1/\hbar$.

 Hence to obtain an asymptotic approximation to \eqn{eq:z2red-ints} we require the asymptotic form of $c_2(u)$ as $u \to 0$,

 where $\Delta_{\mathrm{r}} \equiv \Delta(\vec{x}_{\mathrm{r}})$, and $\vec{x}_{\mathrm{r}}$ is the minimum of $V_0$.
 The coefficients $\alpha_{\mathrm{r}}$ and $\gamma_{\mathrm{r}}$ are derived analogously to the $\alpha_n$ and $\gamma_n$ in \sec{ssec:kb},